-While credit builder loans are safe, legitimate, and appear to be the ideal solution for anyone on their own for the first time or trying to get their credit ready to buy a house or car, there are several pros and cons to consider.
+Credit builder loans can be a terrific way to improve your credit.
+This is especially so for anyone on their own for the first time or trying to get their credit ready to buy a house or car.

 - Built in savings account.
 Because the money you pay is just going towards a loan in a savings account, you’re paying yourself or building an emergency fund.

 - Easy to get.
-For most banks, as long as you have income, you can get a credit builder loan.
+For most banks, as long as you have income, you can get a loan.

 - You get the money back.
 Unlike other loans or credit cards, when you’ve paid off a credit builder loan, you get the money back, and sometimes with interest.

 - You build your credit.
-Of course, the biggest pro to a credit builder loan is that you build your credit as you make payments.
+Of course, the biggest pro is you build your credit as you make payments.